How specific ReqIF data is mapped and imported

 Document types

-1. Add a new custom string or dropdown field in Helix ALM.
+1. Add a new custom string or dropdown field in ALM.
 If you add a dropdown field, either add the document type values or configure the mapping file to automatically add the values during import using the createOrMapUnmappedMenuItems property.

 2. In the import mapping file, map the ReqIF document type field to the custom field you added.

-Helix ALM links have two or more items in them.
+Perforce ALM links have two or more items in them.
 ReqIF only supports one source item to one destination item.

 Peer links are not supported during import.
-If you map a ReqIF SpecRelationType to a Helix ALM peer link definition, an error is displayed in the validation report before import.
+If you map a ReqIF SpecRelationType to a ALM peer link definition, an error is displayed in the validation report before import.

 Workflow status